top of page

 c.
 Jael.

-Jael drove a tent peg through the head of Sisera a Canaanite general.
+Jael drove a tent peg through the head of Sisera, a Canaanite general.

 Their instructions were to kill all males that were born.